In this post, we're going to explain what it means to live a simple life and how to achieve it.

 I would say this key goes hand in hand with health as well.

 When we have people we can call on, rely on, and reach out to for support, life is simpler and easier to bear.
-When we feel heard and understood (and they do as well) the relationship will feel rich, full, and effortless.
+When we feel heard and understood (and they do as well) the meaningful relationships in our life will feel rich, full, and effortless.

 Communication is key when it comes to interpersonal relationships.
 If we can communicate effectively with everyone in our life, things will be easier overall.